 - 5 For finishing the slot, the TNC advances the tool tangentially to the contour of the finished part.
-The tool subsequently climb mills the contour (with M3). - 6 When the tool reaches the end of the contour, it departs the contour tangentially. - 7 At the end of the cycle, the tool is retracted in rapid traverse FMAX to SET-UP CLEARANCE and if programmed to the 2ND SET-UP CLEARANCE.
+The tool subsequently climbmills the contour (with M3).
+The starting point for the finishing process is the center of the right circle. - 6 When the tool reaches the end of the contour, it departs the contour tangentially. - 7 At the end of the cycle, the tool is retracted in rapid traverse FMAX to SET-UP CLEARANCE and if programmed to the 2ND SET-UP CLEARANCE.

-The algebraic sign for the parameter DEPTH determines the working direction.
+The algebraic sign for the DEPTH parameter determines the working direction.

-The cutter diameter must not be larger than the SLOT WIDTH and not smaller than a third of the SLOT WIDTH.
+The cutter diameter must not be larger than the slot width and not smaller than a third of the slot width.